 New and emerging markets open up numerous opportunities and have limitless potential for growth.
 However, when to take a closer look at the annals of business history, it shows that for every successful market entry, about four fail.
 Interestingly, it is not just inexperienced startups that face the heat from new markets while implementing their market entry strategies, several sophisticated corporations also face the same fate.
 Industrial strategists at Infiniti Research agree that successful market entry strategies depend largely on factors including timing, scale relative to the competition, and the ability to leverage complementary assets.
-Moreover, it is vital to undertake detailed analysis and market research before entering into a foreign market.
+Moreover, it is vital to undertake detailed analysis and market research before entering a foreign market.

 In our experience, the combination of a robust outside view and an improved inside one dramatically raises the odds of making good market entry decisions.
 Get in touch for more insights on building effective market entry strategies!

-How do you select a market entry strategy?
+How do you select market entry strategies?

-The market entry strategies of companies whose minimum efficiency scale is closer to that of the industry’s have a larger chance of becoming successful.
+The market entry strategies of companies whose minimum efficiency scale is closer to that of the industry have a larger chance of becoming successful.
 Entering a below minimum efficient scale and then scaling up proves to be more viable in the case where companies test a new market.

 Relatedness to the market